 21. Line 236 - I don't believe lead is likely to be a more serious pollutant than copper in nearshore environments because of its higher "levels".
 I note the references used here are very old and pre-date the reduced use of lead in petrol and the increasing use of Cu again in anti-fouling due to cessation of use of TBT.

-We have made changes to clarify these statements (Line **).
+We have made changes to clarify the statements regarding lead and copper pollutants (Line **).

 22. Line 250 - 100 mg/L is hardly a "low level" of suspended sediment!

-We agree and have clarified this section to better reflect natural systems (Line **).
+We agree and have clarified this section to better reflect natural levels of sediment (Line **).

 Line 267 - wetlands to "fix-nitrogen" - I assume you mean to remove nitrogen as biomass or dinitrogen.
 I don't see how this affects phosphorus however the subject of this sentence.